Privacy Policy

 – the date and time of access to our website,

-– the browser software/browser types (computer programs for displaying websites) used to access our website, as well as their versions and languages,
+– the browser software/browser types (computer programs for displaying web pages) used to access our website, as well as their versions and language,

-– the operating system and version of the system accessing our system,
+– the operating system and its version that accesses our system,

 – the Internet service provider of the accessing system,

-– Content of the request (contents of the specific pages accessed),
+– Content of the request (content of the specific pages requested),

-– Access status/HTTP status code (response provided by the server to each HTTP request, indicating the status of the request),
+– Access status/HTTP status code (response delivered by the server to each HTTP request, representing the status of the request),

 – the website from which our website is accessed,